jordansissel/sysadvent/2011/11/article.md

 errors if you then manually unplugged it.
 While I suspected this might be fixed in a newer Linux distro, we didn't want to go through the effort of upgrading the server to something like CentOS 5.
-Instead we tried a USB2.0 connection since the external drive enclosures we had purchased supported that as well as eSATA.
-USB hotplug worked just fine - as long as the filesystem wasn't mounted you could plug and unplug all day long.
+Instead, we tried a USB2.0 connection since the external drive enclosures we had purchased supported that as well as eSATA.
+USB hotplug worked just fine - as long as the filesystem wasn't mounted, you could plug and unplug all day long.
 Since this was just a backup system on a small office server, the speed of USB2.0 has proven to be just fine.

-### Configuring Filesystems and the Automounter
+## Configuring Filesystems and the Automounter

-For simplicity and robustness I configured the external backup drives with one large journaled ext3 filesystem.
+For simplicity and robustness, I configured the external backup drives with one large, journaled, ext3 filesystem.
 Again, I didn't try to optimize for performance, the goal was just to create a large backup filesystem that wasn't terribly slow.
-Note I did label the filesystem on each disk as `backup1` and `backup2` respectively.
+Note, I did label the filesystem on each disk as `backup1` and `backup2` respectively.
 This is important because it provides an easy programmatic way to determine which drive is connected.
 The format command was thus: